Reconciling

 Balances don't match -

-If a transaction in Moneydance does not seem to match with your bank’s records, the error may be in your entry.
-Click on the appropriate transaction and use the Edit button to change its value in your account’s register.
+If a transaction in Moneydance does not match your bank’s records, the error may be in your entry.

 If you suspect the error is on the bank’s end, you'll need to contact them to change their records.